 Your ICI benefit will begin after you serve your selected elimination period.
 Employees have an elimination period of 30, 60, 90, 120, or 180 calendar days.
 The elimination period begins on the first full day that you are continuously and completely absent from work due to disability.
-If you return to work during your elimination period, even to perform incidental work at your employer's request, your elimination period will be extended.
-Before performing any work during your elimination period, you should talk to the plan administrator.

 Sick leave, vacation, holiday, and compensatory time do not need to be exhausted before ICI benefit payments can begin.
 However, use of leave time after your elimination period is satisfied will delay the start of your ICI benefits or reduce the amount of benefits you receive, as benefits are reduced at the rate of 100% for payments you receive for leave time.